-Policy 40-5 Intellectual Freedom Guidelines for Elected and Appointed Commissioners of Grand Rapids Public Library
+Policy 40-5 | Intellectual Freedom Guidelines for Elected and Appointed Commissioners of Grand Rapids Public Library

 The Grand Rapids Public Library provides equal access to all library resources consistent with the Constitution and laws of the United States and the State of Michigan.
-Patrons are free to select or reject items for themselves, but may not make that decision for others.
+Patrons are free to select to reject items for themselves, but may not make that decision for others.

-Per Policy 10-1, the board may purchase such books and apparatus for the use of the library as it may find necessary.
-The only condition under which the board would make purchasing decisions related to the collection is if no single individual were employed in the role of librarian by the Grand Rapids Public Library.
+Per Policy 10-1, the Board of Library Commissioners (the "Board" herein) may purchase such books and apparatus for the use of the library as it may find necessary.
+The only condition under which the Board would make purchasing decisions related to the collection is if no single individual were employed in the role of librarian by the Grand Rapids Public Library.
 Librarians hold unique expertise in collection development, including selection and deselection principles that align with the Grand Rapids Public Library's values of Inclusion, Access, and Sustainability.
 Grand Rapids Public Library seeks to purchase materials from a wide variety of viewpoints and value systems to create a welcoming place for all, provide equal access to information, and support literacy, curiosity, and cultural enrichment.

 Per Policy 40-3, the library aims to provide access to a broad range of resources and the library has a responsibility to act inclusively rather than exclusively.
-As agents of the Grand Rapids Public Library, the Library Board of Commissioners will uphold the American Library Association's Library Bill of Rights and Freedom to Read Statement.
+As agents of the Grand Rapids Public Library, the Board will uphold the American Library Association's Library Bill of Rights and Freedom to Read Statement.

-Adopted: August 29, 2023
+Adopted: August 29, 2023 Amended: December 17, 2024

-Policy 40-6 Meeting Room Policy
+Policy 40-6 | Meeting Room Policy

 Library facilities shall be used for regular library programming and for other uses as outlined below and approved by the Board of Library Commissioners.
-The Library will not discriminate in the use of its facilities based upon race, religion, color, creed, national origin, gender or other criteria prohibited by law.
+The library will not discriminate in the use of its facilities based upon race, religion, color, creed, national origin, gender, or other criteria prohibited by law.

-- The primary intent of Library facilities is to implement regular Library programming. - The sponsored and administered activities of the library and its affiliated organizations shall have priority in determining the use of Library facilities. - Permitting use of Library facilities does not constitute endorsement, by the library, of the organization, the goals, objectives or activities of the organization, or the content of any communications made by the organization.
+- The primary intent of library facilities is to implement regular library programming. - The sponsored and administered activities of the library and its affiliated organizations shall have priority in determining the use of library facilities. - Permitting use of library facilities does not constitute endorsement by the library of the organization, the goals, objectives, or activities of the organization, or the content of any communications made by the organization.

-The Library Director shall establish procedures to implement this policy.
+The Library Executive Director shall establish procedures to implement this Policy.

-Policy 40-7 Library Hours
+Policy 40-7 | Library Hours

-Library hours shall be set from time to time by Resolution of the Board of Library Commissioners.
+Library hours shall be set from time to time by Resolution of the Board of Library Commissioners (the "Board" herein).

-If a change in library hours is necessary, the Library Director may, at his or her discretion, authorize the temporary closure of any branch, or may temporarily amend the hours of any branch without prior approval of the Board of Library Commissioners, provided that such closure or change in hours is necessary due to an emergency, building maintenance or repair, or other extenuating circumstance.
+If a change in library hours is necessary, the Library Executive Director may, at their discretion, authorize the temporary closure of any branch, or may temporarily amend the hours of any branch without prior approval of the Board, provided that such closure or change in hours is necessary due to an emergency, building maintenance or repair, or other extenuating circumstance.

-The board president will be promptly notified of such closure or change in Library hours.
-In absence of the president, the vice president will be notified.
+The Board President will be promptly notified of such closure or change in library hours.
+In absence of the President, the Vice President will be notified.